rjaraq-netizen/Intergenerational-Mobility/README.md

   - Progressive taxation with distint marginal tax rate.
   - How changes in the rate of return of human capital investments affect inequality and mobility.

----
-If you use or build on this repository, please cite it as:

-> *Author*. **Intergenerational Mobility and Nonlinear Human Capital Returns**.
-Working paper.